 In Figure \ref{fig:rings_Africa}, we present the scaled emission integral maps of three simulations, i.e., the integration over the density squared along the line of sight.
 These panels mimic the observations.
 In all cases, the jets' axis is tilted at $75^\circ$ degrees to the line of sight (the jets' axis is $15^\circ$ to the plane of the sky).
 The coordinates are those on the plane of the sky: $X_s$ coincides with the grid's $x$-axis, and $Z_s$ is in the $x=0$ plane and tilted by $15^\circ$ to the grid's $z$-axis.
 For each panel, we record the time at which the simulation was terminated, either when the flow reached the grid edges or when numerical difficulties were encountered.
 For each jet, we give the energy in units of $10^{51} \erg$ and the initial half-opening angle in degrees: $(E_j/10^{51} \erg, \alpha_j)$.
 The three panels of Figure \ref{fig:rings_Africa} present clear circumjet rings.
 The typical ratio of the kinetic energy to thermal energy of the ejecta at the end of the simulations is in the range of $8 - 10$.
 Since the kinetic energy is much larger than the thermal energy at the end of our simulations, the dense shell and rings will maintain their morphology as they expand further.

-Our firm conclusion from the simple and preliminary three-dimensional simulations is that jets at the final phase of the explosion process can form rings in the expanding shell.
+Our conclusion from the simple, preliminary three-dimensional simulations is that jets in the final phase of the explosion process can form rings within the expanding shell.
 There is still much to do (Akashi and Soker 2026, in preparation), including a more accurate equation of state, that includes radiation pressure and gas pressure, the self-consistent explosion of the core with jittering jets, including gravity, continuing the simulations to much later phases when the ejecta interacts with the circumstellar material and a reverse shock heats the interior, and including the activity of the Cir X-1 binary system.
 These simulations might lead to a better reproduction of the observations, particularly the ear, e.g., the faint protrusion from the NW ring (the NW bubble in Figure \ref{Fig:CirC1}), which we could not reproduce with the present simple simulations.

-We aimed to present the feasibility of ring formation by jets during the explosion process, which we successfully achieved.
+We aimed to assess the feasibility of jet-induced ring formation during the explosion process, and we successfully achieved this.
 With the present simple set of simulations, however, we did not produce the ear, i.e., the protrusion through the ring.
-In future simulations, we will include other effects that we expect to form the ear.
-These ingredients will consist of turning off the jets slowly, so that the last and weak part of the jets might form the ear, interaction with a circumstellar material that confines the protruding jets to form the ear, and a later formation of the ear.
+In future simulations, we will include additional effects that we expect to contribute to ear formation.
+These ingredients are: turning off the jets slowly so that the last, weak jets may form the ear; interaction with circumstellar material that confines the protruding jets, thereby forming the ear; and a later formation of the ear.
 The last process involves a high-pressure gas from the CCSNR streaming out from the ring at late times to form the ear.
-In turn, the high-pressure gas inside the CCSNR results from the reverse shock that heats the interior, and in cases where there is an active NS, as the Cir X-1 binary system is, the deposition of energy in the inner regions by the NS.
-We speculate that it is this last process that pushes CCSNR material from inside through the ring.
+In turn, the high-pressure gas inside the CCSNR results from the reverse shock that heats the interior, and, in cases where there is an active NS, as in the Cir X-1 binary system, from the deposition of energy in the inner regions by the NS.
+We speculate that this final process drives CCSNR material from the interior through the ring.